More HUGE lies by those promoting ‘The Narrative.’ Joseph Goebbels would be proud.

 If you tell a lie big enough and keep repeating it, people will eventually come to believe it.

 Through an oblique reference, I recently found a link to The Woman’s Gun Pamphlet.
-The link is to a scanned PDF version of the Pamphlet, which can be downloaded and read or printed.
+Edit: The link and the server appear to be gone.
+A PDF of the Pamphlet is available at the edit of this post.

 Especially interesting to me is that it was written from the perspective of self-taught women of the time with some input from men and by doing primary and secondary research.
 What they considered important, how the information was structured, and how it was presented is insightful.
 There are a number of items in it that made me realize there are areas of my subject matter knowledge I take for granted.